Bathythermograph: Expendable bathythermograph

-The unit is composed of a probe; a wire link; and a shipboard canister.
-Inside of the probe is a thermistor which is connected electronically to a chart recorder.
+The unit is composed of a probe, a wire link, and a shipboard canister.
+Inside the probe is a thermistor which is connected electronically to a chart recorder.
 The probe falls freely at 20 feet per second and that determines its depth and provides a temperature-depth trace on the recorder.
 A pair of fine copper wires which pay out from both a spool retained on the ship and one dropped with the instrument, provide a data transfer line to the ship for shipboard recording.
 Eventually, the wire runs out and breaks, and the XBT sinks to the ocean floor.
-Since the deployment of an XBT does not require the ship to slow down or otherwise interfere with normal operations, XBTs are often deployed from vessels of opportunity, such as cargo ships or ferries, and also by dedicated research ships conducting underway operations when a CTD cast would require stopping the ship for several hours.
+Since the deployment of an XBT does not require the ship to slow down or otherwise interfere with normal operations, XBTs are often deployed from vessels of opportunity, such as cargo ships or ferries, and also by dedicated research ships conducting underway operations when a conductivity–temperature–depth instrument (CTD instrument, or CTD) cast would require stopping the ship for several hours.
 Airborne versions (AXBT) are also used; these use radio frequencies to transmit the data to the aircraft during deployment.
-Today Lockheed Martin Sippican has manufactured over 5 million XBTs.
+Today Lockheed Martin Sippican has manufactured over five million XBTs.